 There are few things for which we are willing to brave the early morning chill and rub the sleep from our tired eyes.
-Catching the sunrise tops that list.
+Catching sunrise views tops that list.

 From rolling mountains to rugged bluffs, the glow of the rising sun makes the best views even more wondrous.
 Here are our top 10 favorite places to watch the sunrise.

 Head across the Golden Gate Bridge to Hawk Hill in the Marin Headlands for unbeatable views of the City by the Bay.
-Trek up the hill to the old bunker and settle in for the sunrise.
+Trek up the hill to the old bunker and settle in for those gorgeous sunrise views.
 Bring extra layers, just in case Karl the Fog makes an early morning appearance.

 Wind up the Berkeley Hills to Vollmer Peak in Tilden Regional Park.
 Rising nearly 2,000 feet above sea level, Vollmer Peak stuns with views of San Pablo Bay, Mount Diablo, and the cities of San Francisco and Berkeley below.

 Drive to the Gardner Fire Lookout in Mount Tamalpais State Park.
 Pick a spot along the 80-year old lookout for incredible views of the San Francisco Bay and the East Bay foothills.